From BR Bullpen

 Biographical Information

-Hall of Famer Robin Yount played 20 seasons in the majors and surprised fans when he retired at the age of 37, still capable of playing decent baseball.
-He was the 3rd youngest player in MLB history to reach 3,000 hits; he reached the mark at 36 years, 359 days old.
-It had been widely expected that Yount would try to reach 4,000 hits.
+Hall of Famer Robin Yount played 20 seasons in the majors, all with the Milwaukee Brewers, and surprised fans when he retired at the age of 37, still capable of playing decent baseball.
+He was the 3rd youngest player in major league history to reach 3,000 hits; he reached the mark at 36 years, 359 days old.
+It had been widely expected that Yount would try to reach 4,000 hits, but never one to seek the limelight, he preferred to hang up his cleats while still relatively young.

 Yount played roughly half of his career as a shortstop and then the other half of his career as a centerfielder.
 He won one MVP award at each position.